Driving in Finland: Licences, Rules, Vehicles & Tyres, Schools

 Car driving licenses in Finland are issued in three stages: after basic training, a practical training period and further training.

-When basic training is completed, the driver’s first 'short-term' driving licence is issued for a period of two years, and the holder must complete a practical training period and further training (primarily this involves driving techniques for ice and snow), before being issued a permanent driving licence.
+When basic training is completed, a 15-year driving licence is issued.
+During the first two years of that period, the holder must complete a practical training period and further training (primarily this involves driving techniques for ice and snow).
+If not completed during the two years the right to drive will be revoked.

 The practical training period begins immediately after completing the driving examination.
 After the practical training period, the driver must complete further training which may be started no earlier than three months after the driving examination.

-Learners receive instruction from a qualified instructor, usually from a driver training school, and once they have completed their training (which for a Class B car licence comprises almost 40 hours of instructed driving and theory lessons) they complete theory and driving tests, and apply for a driving licence.
+Learners receive instruction from a qualified instructor, usually from a driver training school.
+Once they have completed their training, which for a Class B car licence comprises almost 40 hours of driving and theory lessons, they complete theory and driving tests, and apply for a driving licence.

 Instruction can alternatively be given by the holder of a driving instruction permit, which grants the holder the right to operate a vehicle intended for driving instruction.